 In December 1985 the family home burned.
 R.L. immediately had plans drawn up and with help from ward members, family and friends the main floor of the home was ready to move into.
 He finished the basement and put siding on the house and moved back into it the end of May 1986.
 In the fall when all the farming was completed he would go into the mountains and be a hunting camp guide.
 He helped Jack Fluckiger in the late 60’s and early 70’s.
 They would go up Willow Creek.
 He also guided for Ted Frome up Greys River.
 He met many good people and maintained these friendships through the years.
 R.L. worked at Simplot Mine.
 He also worked at the dump greeting people who came to dump their garbage.
 He loved the Eagles, bear, cats, and coyotes that came to feed on the carcasses at the dump as well as the people who came and visited.
 He went fishing with Carl Heiner at Jackson Lake.
 It was getting late and they decided to go but he did not leave before catching his prize fish.
 He loved it and was very proud of it.
 It hangs on the wall in the piano room.
 R.L. held various church positions and loved when he taught the deacon’s.
 He taught them for many years.
 He also was the purchasing representative for the Thayne Wyoming Stake.
 He helped work on the Auburn-Grover, Freedom, Thayne and Bedford churches.
 He had a strong testimony of the Gospel and the plan of salvation.
 He worked hard all his life and looked forward to his graduation from this earth.
 What a great family reunion they had?
 R.L. has been on oxygen for years, since the grain dust caused him to have trouble with his lungs.
 He was doing good and going forward and he had been going up and down the stairs in preparation for the summer rides on the four wheeler and farming with Randy.
 He spiked a fever of 103.5 and never got better.
 He passed on March 18, 2019, at SVMC, three months before his 65th wedding anniversary.
 He leaves behind his wife Mary, five children Rayell, Jo (Willie deceased), Jackie (Scott), Randy (Nicki) and Jan, ten grandchildren and 11 great grandchildren .
 One brother Joseph (Sharleen) Heiner, sister-in-law Kayleen (Glayde) Hill and many nieces and nephews.
 Proceded in death by his parents Joe and Sara, Sisters Thrilva, Gayle and brother Charles.
 Funeral services were held Saturday March 23, at Bedford, interment in Bedford Cemetery.

-To send flowers to the family or plant a tree in memory of LeRoy L (" R L ") Heiner, please visit our floral store.
+To send flowers to LeRoy's family, please visit our floral store.